BesnikShala/Milestone-project-1/README.md

 - One error in code.
 Text decoration had a specified size in px before the colour and style.
 Fixed by specifying text-decoration-thickness.

+## User Stories Testing

+-	As a first-time visitor to the website.
+I want to understand the Website and what it offers.
+    - Viewing the home page, users can see the about us history of the business via a time line of where we began to where we are now.
+Users can cleary read the background of the business and also what it offers.
+[Desktop Screenshot]() - [Mobile Screenshot]()

+-	I would like to be able to navigate clearly through the website to find exactly what I am looking for.
+    - As a first time user the navigation bar is clear and easy to navigate.
+The text is sized well and spaced out.
+The responsive hover effect shows a red line from center when the mouse pointer is hovering over it.
+    The current page is also highlighted in the same red colour to show the user the current page they are on.
+[Desktop Screenshot]() - [Mobile Screenshot]()

+-	I want to see the different services available and clearly understand which one is best for me.
+    - The services are split into three sections with an AOS effect where they come together.
+There is informative text both in the textbox and the image carousel.
+The user can see each service and very easily understand what is being offered and make a choice based on their needs.
+[Desktop Screenshot]() - [Mobile Screenshot]()

+-	I would like to know indicative pricing to see if these services are something within budget.
+    The user can view the services image carousel to understand the services but also to get an idea of starting costs.
+They can then make a judgement if the cost is within budget, they have the option to click on the responsive request a quotation button.
+[Desktop Screenshot]() - [Mobile Screenshot]()

+-	I would like as a first-time user to be able to see clear images of the previous work carried out and also provide social media links where this can be viewed at a third-party perspective.
+    - The gallery also has an AOS feature where images fade into the screen on scroll.
+A responsive highlight border is presented as a user hovers with the mouse pointer.
+If the image is not clear the user can click to enlarge the image via a modal.
+Here they can then view and read information regarding the service in the image.
+[Desktop Screenshot]() - [Desktop Screenshot2]() - [Mobile Screenshot]() - [Mobile Screenshot2]()

+-	I want to be able to get in touch with a member of staff to make an enquiry on pricing if the service is dependent on further information/insight.
+    - The user via navbar can go to the contact us page or be directly sent from the service page to the contact us page via the responsive request a quotation button on each of the three services.
+The user has the option to either email or call with any questions or if they would like to send a quotation request they can do so via the form.
+[Desktop Screenshot]() - [Mobile Screenshot]()

 ## Deployment